 Parents Need to Know

-Director Tim Burton is skilled at depicting the whimsical, the demented, even the nightmarish.
-If this movie is any indication, however, he has little talent for creating "normal" people or telling a logical story.
-BATMAN does have its virtues: eye-catching production design, and Nicholson's joyfully hammy turn as The Joker.
+Keaton's casting as the muscular Bruce Wayne remains one of the most wrongheaded decisions in movie history; the talented supporting cast can't overcome the stiff dialogue.
+And while director Tim Burton is skilled at depicting the whimsical, the demented, even the nightmarish, if this movie is any indication, he has little talent for creating "normal" people or telling a logical story.
+BATMAN does have its virtues: eye-catching production design and Nicholson's joyfully hammy turn as the Joker.
 Nicholson holds viewers' attention during the movie's first quarter, before the Batman/Joker conflict kicks in.